Section 1: Purpose and Contents of this page:

 Once you receive an offer, you can find useful information on the offer-holder's webpageLink opens in a new window.
 You may need to apply for an ATAS certificateLink opens in a new window (this is free of charge) if it is required for the course that you applied for.
 Your Postgraduate Admissions team will confirm this in their offer email and will provide you with the information you need to apply for ATAS.

-Once you have accepted an unconditional offer, about 3-4 months prior to your course start date you will receive an email from the PG Admissions team asking whether you require a CAS (Confirmation of Acceptance for Studies- this is a virtual number that the University will give to you in order for you to apply for a Tier 4 Student Visa to study in the UK).
-There is a video presentations available to help you understand the process of requesting a CAS.
+Once you have accepted an unconditional offer, about 3-4 months prior to your course start date you will receive an email from the PG Admissions team asking whether you require a CASLink opens in a new window (Confirmation of Acceptance for Studies- this is a virtual number that the University will give to you in order for you to apply for a Student Visa to study in the UK).

-About 6 weeks prior to your course start date, you will receive information about how to prepare for your study at Warwick (including how to complete online course registration).
-You can complete online course registration once you receive your Tier 4 visa.
+About 6 weeks prior to your course start date, you will receive information about how to prepare for your study at Warwick Link opens in a new window(including how to complete online course registration).
+You can complete online course registration once you receive your Student visa.
 You will then need to attend an in-person immigration event with your original passport and visa for verification.

 If you start your PhD at Warwick, your CAS will cover the whole duration of your joint PhD.
-This means you will receive a Tier 4 visa which covers the whole duration of your joint PhD + additional 4 months (to complete examination) + additional 4 months (given by the Home Office UKVI to wrap up your affairs in the UK or to switch to a different UK visa).
+This means you will receive a Student visa which covers the whole duration of your joint PhD + an additional 4 months (to complete examination) + an additional 4 months (given by the UKVI to wrap up your affairs in the UK or to switch to a different UK visa).